merlante/patternfly-inventory-demo-dashboard/README.md

 # patternfly-inventory-demo-dashboard

 This dashboard is the component that provides the visual "front door" to the kafka inventory demo app.
-It retrieves and displays topic messages from the TOPICS_WEBSOCKET_ENDPOINT uri and is extendable to provide other actions than simulate inventory movement events.
+It retrieves and displays topic messages from the TOPICS_WEBSOCKET_ENDPOINT uri and is extendable to provide other actions to simulate inventory movement events.

 This demo dashboard is based on the Patternfly Seed (https://github.com/patternfly/patternfly-react-seed), which is an open source build scaffolding utility for web apps.